uw-cryo/asp_plot/README.md

 The functionality of these notebooks is being ported to the `asp_plot/` directory, which is the package `asp_plot`.

-## Installing and testing the package
+## Installing, testing, and distributing the package

+### For Development

+If you instead want to install the source code for e.g. developing the project:

 ```
 $ git clone git@github.com:uw-cryo/asp_plot.git